aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ```

 See: [Monitoring using CloudWatch Logs](https://docs.aws.amazon.com/firehose/latest/dev/monitoring-with-cloudwatch-logs.html)
-in the *Firehose Developer Guide*.
+in the *Kinesis Data Firehose Developer Guide*.

 ### Metrics

-Firehose sends metrics to CloudWatch so that you can collect and analyze the performance
+Kinesis Data Firehose sends metrics to CloudWatch so that you can collect and analyze the
-of the delivery stream, including data delivery, data ingestion, data transformation,
+performance of the delivery stream, including data delivery, data ingestion, data
-format conversion, API usage, encryption, and resource usage.
-You can then use CloudWatch
+transformation, format conversion, API usage, encryption, and resource usage.
+You can then
-alarms to alert you, for example, when data freshness (the age of the oldest record in
+use CloudWatch alarms to alert you, for example, when data freshness (the age of the
-Firehose) exceeds the buffering limit (indicating that data is not being delivered to your
+oldest record in the delivery stream) exceeds the buffering limit (indicating that data is
-destination), or when the rate of incoming records exceeds the limit of records per second
+not being delivered to your destination), or when the rate of incoming records exceeds the
-(indicating data is flowing into your delivery stream faster than Firehose is configured
+limit of records per second (indicating data is flowing into your delivery stream faster
-to process it).
+than it is configured to process).

-CDK provides methods for accessing Firehose metrics with default configuration, such as
+CDK provides methods for accessing delivery stream metrics with default configuration,
-`metricIncomingBytes`, and `metricIncomingRecords` (see [`IDeliveryStream`](../lib/delivery-stream.ts)
+such as `metricIncomingBytes`, and `metricIncomingRecords` (see [`IDeliveryStream`](../lib/delivery-stream.ts)
 for a full list).
 CDK also provides a generic `metric` method that can be used to produce
-metric configurations for any metric provided by Firehose; the configurations are
+metric configurations for any metric provided by Kinesis Data Firehose; the configurations
-pre-populated with the correct dimensions for the delivery stream.
+are pre-populated with the correct dimensions for the delivery stream.

 ```ts fixture=with-delivery-stream
 // TODO: confirm this is a valid alarm